Prismacolor/dragon_redeaux/README.md

 To do:

-starting with chinese fireball, rework the code to add variation
+starting with hungarian horntail, rework the code to add variation

 build both of the models and train them fine tune the models and save them